Upstream#

 according to the configured balancing method.
 Here,

-it's more flexible
+it is more flexible

-because it assigns servers on the go,
+because it assigns servers on the fly,

 stores sessions in a shared memory zone,